 Instruments currently under consideration:

-Both instruments are due to be considered at the meeting on 20 June 2018.
+Both instruments were considered at the meeting on 20 June 2018.
+The Committee made no comment on instrument SSI 2018/170.

 SSIs subject to the affirmative procedure ("affirmative instruments") are normally laid before the Parliament in draft form and require the approval of the Parliament in order to come into force or (more rarely) to remain in force.